Space industry of Russia: New federal space plan

 In the early 2000s, during Vladimir Putin's presidency, the Russian economy started recovering, growing more each year than in all of the previous decade.
 The funding outlook for Russia's space program started to look more favourable.

 In 2001, the development of the GLONASS satellite navigation system was made a government priority with the introduction of a new Federal Targeted Program.
 The main contractor for GLONASS, NPO PM (later renamed ISS Reshetnev), thus received a boost in its finances.
 In total, 4.8 billion rubles was allocated for the space program in 2001, of which 1.6 billion was earmarked for GLONASS.
 By 2004, Russia's space spending had grown to 12 billion rubles.
 In 2005, a new strategy for the development of the country's space program, titled the Federal Space Plan 2006–2015, was approved.
 It stipulated the completion of the International Space Station, development of the Angara rocket family, introduction of a new crewed spacecraft and completion of the GLONASS constellation, among others.

 In the mid-2000s, funding of the space program continued to improve substantially, amounting to 21.59 billion rubles in 2005 and rising to 23 billion rubles in 2006.
 In 2007, 24.4 billion rubles was spent on the civilian space program, while the military space program's budget was 11 billion rubles.
 The industry also continued to receive very substantial funds from exports and foreign partnerships.

 2013 reorganization of the Russian space sector

 As a result of a series of reliability problems, and proximate to the failure of a July 2013 Proton M launch, a major reorganization of the Russian space industry was undertaken.
 The United Rocket and Space Corporation was formed as a joint-stock corporation by the government in August 2013 to consolidate the Russian space sector.
 Deputy Prime Minister Dmitry Rogozin said "the failure-prone space sector is so troubled that it needs state supervision to overcome its problems."

 Three days following the Proton M launch failure, the Russian government had announced that "extremely harsh measures" would be taken "and spell the end of the [Russian] space industry as we know it."

-Preliminary information indicates that the government intends to reorganize in such a way as to "preserve and enhance the Roscosmos space agency."